 WHAT CAN GO WRONG?

-PROTECT YOUR PLANTS FROM NIGHT-TIME FROST
+HOW TO SAVE YOUR PLANTS FROM NIGHT FROST

 Place your plants in a sheltered spot, well protected from the wind and close to the house, where it is warmest.
 Wrap them up in bubble wrap to protect them, as it acts like a nice, warm jacket.
 When parcels are delivered to you, upcycle the packaging by saving it to protect against early-year frost.

 Step by step

 Collect a vulnerable plant, a few long bamboo sticks, garden shears, bubble wrap and clothes pegs.

 Push the sticks into the soil around the plant to create a framework for the bubble wrap